 Dental fillings are used to close cavities and restore a decayed tooth to its original shape and contour.
-In the recent times, two types of dental fillings are being widely used, namely composite resin fillings and ceramic or porcelain fillings.
-Both of them are white fillings and contribute to the aesthetics as well as restoring the functionality of the infected tooth.
+In recent times, two types of dental fillings are being widely used, namely composite resin fillings and ceramic or porcelain fillings.
+Both of them are white fillings and contribute to the aesthetics on top of restoring the functionality of the infected tooth.

-Earlier, metal fillings were being used to fill cavities.
+Before, metal fillings were used to fill cavities.
 Metals such as silver amalgam, mercury, and gold were used for this purpose.
 They were effective in filling cavities.

 What are the disadvantages of getting metal fillings?

 - Metal fillings would leave an unappealing black appearance on the teeth.

 - They had a tendency to expand or contract over time.
 This would cause the tooth to develop cracks or even fracture.

 - Mercury fillings often caused toxic reactions with the enamel and pulp, thereby leading to infections.

 - They would be clearly visible if applied to the frontal teeth, unlike ceramic or composite fillings.

 Due to all the drawbacks of metal fillings, composite and ceramic fillings are being used to fill cavities.
 So, what makes them better than metal fillings?